Testing new-physics scenarios with the combined LHAASO and Carpet-3 fluence spectrum of GRB 221009A: axion-like particles and Lorentz-invariance violation

-0.5mm {\sl 5.1.
-LIV versus ALPs.} To interpret our results qualitatively, we return to Fig.~\ref{fig:spec-fit}.
 The standard absorption model fails to reproduce the Carpet-3 observation and poorly fits the KM2A data if the intrinsic spectrum is assumed to be an unbroken power law.
 Ref.~\cite{LHAASO-KM2A-GRB} introduced an adjusted absorption model, effectively rescaling the EBL intensity to better match the data.
 Alternatively, invoking an intrinsic cutoff could explain the $\sim 5$~TeV points, but it would make the $\gtrsim 10$~TeV photons difficult to accommodate.

 LIV can only reduce absorption by shifting the pair-production threshold upward and thus cannot reproduce the $\sim 5$~TeV dip in the KM2A spectrum; consequently, the standard and best-fit models coincide below 10~TeV (solid red and dashed black lines in Fig.~\ref{fig:spec-fit}).
 Photon–ALP mixing, however, introduces oscillations: the best-fit ALP model reproduces the $\sim 5$~TeV dip and enhances the flux near 10~TeV, yielding a much better fit to the KM2A data.
 At higher energies, the difference between the LIV case (no suppression) and the ALP case ($\sim 1/3$ suppression in the strong-mixing regime) is minor for the contribution of the Carpet-3 point, given its Poisson likelihood with a small but non-zero background (0.003~events).
 Overall, the ALP scenario provides a clearly superior description of the combined fluence spectrum.